symfony/symfony-docs/console/coloring.rst

     True (hex) color support was introduced in Symfony 5.2

+.. versionadded:: 5.3

+    Support for bright colors was introduced in Symfony 5.3.

 .. note::

     If the terminal doesn't support true colors, the nearest named color is used.